danbartlett-twilio/SendGrid-Inbound-Parse-Plus-AI-Processing/Part-2-Process-Inbound-Emails-with-AI/Outbound-Emails/README.md

 1. Check CloudWatch logs for error details
 2. Review SendGrid dashboard for delivery issues
 3. Verify SNS topic configuration and permissions
-4. Create an issue in the project repository

 ## Next Steps